carpentries-incubator/workflows-nextflow/episodes/08-Modules.md

 The module inherits the parameters define before the include statement, therefore any further parameter set later is ignored.

-**Tip** Define all pipeline parameters at the beginning of the script before any include declaration.
+**Tip:** Define all pipeline parameters at the beginning of the script before any include declaration.

 The option `addParams` can be used to extend the module parameters without affecting the external scope.
 For example: